Allure Italian Ryegrass (Lolium multiflorum)

 Do not graze Allure until the plant is well anchored and root depth is established.
 Carry out a quick in-paddock ‘grab test’ by hand to ensure stock cannot pull plants out of the ground.
 Allure should be rotationally grazed to maintain 2-3 leaves per tiller.
 If the stand is allowed to grow beyond the three-leaf stage, it may run to head earlier and there will be a proportional reduction in quality and productivity.

 Biennial diploids maintain grazing quality late into the season.
-Awesome ryegrass is ideal for high quality hay production.
+Allure ryegrass is ideal for high quality hay production.
 Its prolific regrowth capacity means it is possible to cut both silage and hay in the one season.

 To optimise livestock weight gain and health, ensure livestock are vaccinated and drenched.
 Prevent nutritional problems by making gradual diet changes when introducing hungry stock to lush pastures.